streamlux/pulsebanner/README.md

 9. Verify by viewing the newly created rows in the products table.
 [Adminer link](http://localhost:8080/?pgsql=db&username=postgres&db=mydb&ns=public&select=products)
 10. Run `nx run next:serve` *

+Note: Running locally on windows inside of wsl may cause issues with spawning a local server.
+Running `Get-Service LxssManager | Restart-Service`

 _* May need to prefix command with `npx`.
 You can remove the need for npx by properly setting up your path._